Common Myths in Custody Cases

 2. Courts used to automatically favor mothers in custody cases.
 However, Florida courts now base custody determination on which parent is best able to act in the best interest of the child.

-3. It used to be believed that for the father to be involved in the child’s life, his name needed to be on the birth certificate.
+3. In Florida, a father’s involvement doesn’t hinge on being named on the birth certificate.
 That is not necessarily the case in Florida.
 Even without being officially named, he can establish paternal rights.

 4. The State of Florida has no specific age when the courts allow children to state a preference in custody matters, although it will consider a child’s wishes, regardless of age.
-The child’s age and reasoning will be considered when considering their preference.
+Courts consider the child’s age and reasoning when assessing their preference.

-6. It is commonly believed that receiving child support is optional.
+6. It’s a misconception that receiving child support is optional.
 However, in Florida, a child has the legal right to financial support from both parents.
-The waiving of support by either parent is not permitted under Florida law as that would not be considered in the best interest of the child.
+Florida law forbids support waiver by either parent, focusing on the child’s best interests.

-7. Many parents believe that if child support payments aren’t made, the custodial parent can keep the child from seeing the non-paying parent.
+7. The custodial parent cannot deny visitation even if child support payments are missed.
 Unless the court advises differently and enters an order regarding same, a parent cannot lose visitation rights for failing to make child support payments.

 Conclusion